 - A Brief Description of Legal Matters Your Shared In-House Counsel Could Perform

 When you start to analyze whether I or any other lawyer has the capability of handling your matter, you should look at the type of cases the lawyer has handled previously.
 In a major law firm, any one action may have as many as 5 to 20 or more lawyers working on the case, and unless you know what a lawyer did on the case the fact that a claims he worked on a specific case doesn't tell you very much about what the lawyer can do.
 As to each of the cases below (with the exception of the medical malpractice case), I was the lawyer totally responsible for all aspects of the client's representation, from conceptualizing the legal issues; preparing the complaint; deciding what court in which to file and for what claims; and what discovery was needed; and what experts were needed and what subjects expert testimony and a report needed to cover; and any trials and appeals.
-I handle all aspects of litigation and have had substantial experience in all aspects.
-One important aspect is keeping the costs as low as possible, an important aspect I think you will agree.
+I handle all aspects of litigation and have had substantial experience in most aspects.
+One important part is keeping the costs as low as possible -- important, I think you will agree.

 - Copyright infringement (exclusively federal jurisdiction)